pongloongyeat/netwolf/README.md

 }
 ```

-To display Netwolf, simply shake your device or call `NetwolfController.instance.show()`.
+To display Netwolf, tap anywhere (that is not a `GestureDetector`) 5 times or call `NetwolfController.instance.show()`.

 By default, Netwolf is only enabled for debug mode.
-Shaking your device or calling `NetwolfController.instance.show()` does nothing if `NetwolfWidget.enabled` is `false`.
+Taping it 5 times or calling `NetwolfController.instance.show()` does nothing if `NetwolfWidget.enabled` is `false`.
 To change this behaviour, set the behaviour in `NetwolfWidget`'s constructor.

 ```dart
 void main() {